influxdata/influxdb/docs/data_organization_lifecycle.md

 ## Data Life Cycle

 The IOx Data LifeCycle is the set of processes that transform chunks from one stage to another.
-These processes are triggered by some events such as `compact`, `delete`, `persist`, `compact OS`, `load RUB`, and `cache OS` .
-These events are invoked by either users manually or automatically by a `Data LifeCycle Policy`.
-In this document, we first define the events listed above and the go over examples of those events in Figure 3 to have basic understanding of IOx Data Life Cycle.
+These processes are triggered by some actions such as `compact`, `delete`, `persist`, `compact OS`, `load RUB`, and `cache OS` .
+These actions are invoked by either users manually or automatically by a `Data LifeCycle Policy`.
+In this document, we first define the actions listed above and the go over examples of those actions in Figure 3 to have basic understanding of IOx Data Life Cycle.
 The `Data LifeCycle Policy` is an advanced topic that will be discussed in a future document, it aims to maintain a smooth, uninterrupted flow of data from ingest to their final durable storage, all whilst keeping query performance high.

-### Data LifeCycle Events
+### Data LifeCycle Actions
-To trigger chunks moving from one stage to another, IOx creates some events.
-Since IOx keeps chunks inside their (virtual) partition as defined in the previous Section, all chunks described in this section are in the context of one partition.
+To trigger chunks moving from one stage to another, IOx creates some actions.
+Since IOx keeps chunks inside their partition as defined in the previous Section, all chunks described in this section are in the context of one partition.
 By designed, there is at most one `O-MUB` at a time.
-* **Compact**: is an event to compact eligible `O-MUB`, `F-MUBs`, and `RUBs` into one `RUB`.
-The eligibility is defined either automatically in the `Data LifeCycle Policy` which is outside the scope of this document or manually specified by users as parameters through that event's gRPC API.
+* **Compact**: is an action to compact eligible `O-MUB`, `F-MUBs`, and `RUBs` into one `RUB`.
+The eligibility is defined either automatically in the `Data LifeCycle Policy` which is outside the scope of this document or manually specified by users as parameters through that action's gRPC API.
-* **Delete**: is an event issued by users (through gRPC API) to delete some data.
+* **Delete**: is an action issued by users (through gRPC API) to delete some data.
 When a delete is issued, all affected chunks are frozen and its delete predicates are attached to the chunks.
-So in this Data LifeCycle context, only O-MUBs are affected directly by delete events.
+So in this Data LifeCycle context, only O-MUBs are affected directly by delete actions.
-* **Persist**: is an event to compact eligible `O-MUB`, `F-MUBs`, and `RUBs` into 2 chunks, an `OS` of time window t1-t2 and a `RUB` of time window t2-t3, in which t1 and t3 are the start and end of those chunks' time respectively, and t2 is calculated based on the `Data LifeCycle Policy`.
+* **Persist**: is an action to compact eligible `O-MUB`, `F-MUBs`, and `RUBs` into 2 chunks, an `OS` of time window t1-t2 and a `RUB` of time window t2-t3, in which t1 and t3 are the start and end of those chunks' data time respectively, and t2 is calculated based on the `Data LifeCycle Policy`.
+This chunk's data time is represented by the chunk's column named `time` which is a timestamp column either ingested explicitly with the chunk data or IOx will implicitly add it using the time when the data is ingested.
-* **Compact OS**: is an event to compact specified OS chunks into one OS chunk.
+* **Compact OS**: is an action to compact specified OS chunks into one OS chunk.
-* **Load RUB**: is an event to load OS chunks without RUB back in in-memory RUBs.
+* **Load RUB**: is an action to load OS chunks without RUB back in in-memory RUBs.
-* **Cache OS**: is an event to cache OS chunks into the IOx server's NVM.

 The `Compact`, `Persist` and `Compact OS` can only compact/persist contiguous chunks.
 Contiguous chunks contain time-windows of *insert* time (not data timestamp) next to each other.
 They also eliminate permanently duplicated and deleted data.
 When a new chunk is created, the compacted/persisted ones will be dropped in the same transaction.

 ### Data LifeCycle Example
-Figure 3 illustrates an example of IOx Data LifeCycle with 8 events happening at time T1 to time T8.
+Figure 3 illustrates an example of IOx Data LifeCycle with 8 actions happening at time T1 to time T8.
 The number (1, 2, 3, ...) at the end of each chunk name is just for us to identify them easily.
 They are not the real UUID identifiers of the chunks.

 * **Before T1**: There is only `O-MUB 1` in the system to accept eligible writes for its partition.
-* **At T1**: a `Compact` event happens and triggers a process to compact the only `O-MUB 1` into `RUB 1`.
+* **At T1**: a `Compact` action happens and triggers a process to compact the only `O-MUB 1` into `RUB 1`.
 In order to do that, `O-MUB 1` needs to get frozen to `F-MUB 1` first and then compacted into `RUB 1`.
 If more ingest data comes after T2, a new `O-MUB 2` is created to accept new writes.
 * **At T2**: a `Delete` is issued that freezes `O-MUB 2` to `F-MUB 2`.
 Since new data keeps coming, `O-MUB 3` is created to accept new data.
 * **At T3**: a `Compact` is requested on `RUB 1`, `F-MUB 2`, and `O-MUB 3`.
 As always, the `O-MUB 3` must be first frozen to `F-MUB 3` and then compacted with `RUB 1` and `F-MUB 2` to produce `RUB 2`, while `O-MUB 4` is created to accept ingesting data.
 * **At T4**: a `Delete` triggers `O-MUB 4` frozen to `F-MUB 4` and `O-MUB 5` created.